Precise measurements of $D^0 \to K^-\ell^+\nu_\ell$ and $D^+ \to \bar K^0\ell^+\nu_\ell$ decays: Selection of single tag mesons

 The ST yield of each tag mode is obtained from a binned maximum likelihood fit to the corresponding $M_{\rm BC}$ distribution.
 The signal is described by the MC-simulated shape, where only events with the opening angle between the generated and reconstructed momentum directions of ST daughter particles smaller than 15$^\circ$ are retained.
 The MC shape is then convolved with a double-Gaussian function to account for the resolution difference between data and MC simulation, and an additional single-Gaussian function is included to describe ISR effects.
 The background is modeled by an ARGUS function~\cite{ARGUS:1990hfq} with the endpoint fixed at the $E_{\rm beam}$.
+The potential peaking backgrounds such as doubly Cabibbo-suppressed $\bar{D}^0$ decays are subtracted from the ST yields.
 The fit results for various tag modes are shown in Fig.~\ref{fig:datafit_Massbc}.
 To further suppress the combinatorial backgrounds, $M_{\rm BC}$ is required to be within $(1.859,1.873)$ GeV/$c^2$ for $\bar D^0$ tags and $(1.863,1.877)$ GeV/$c^2$ for $D^-$ tags.
 Summing over all the tag modes, the total ST yields of $\bar D^0$ and $D^-$ mesons ($N_{\rm ST}^{\rm tot}$) are determined to be $(20,229.8\pm5.5_{\rm stat})\times 10^3$ and $(10,646.9\pm3.8_{\rm stat})\times10^3$, respectively.